Lebanon detains wife of Islamic State leader

 Baghdadi called for attacks against the rulers of Saudi Arabia in a speech purported to be in his name last month.

-A CV of Baghdadi published on social media in July by Islamic State sympathizers described him as married but gave no further details.
+A CV of Baghdadi published on social media in July by Islamic State sympathisers described him as married but gave no further details.

 Born in 1971, Baghdadi comes from a family of preachers and teachers, according to a biography on Islamist forums that says he studied at the Islamic University in Baghdad.